RHIE-coder/Project.ajou-univ-ilab/README.md

-# Ajou University - Internet Lab
+# Ajou University - Internet & Security Lab

 ## A. Plan of Organization